Olympics-Britain to send 'strongest ever' swimming team to Tokyo

-LONDON, April 27 (Reuters) - Britain will send its strongest ever swimming team to the 2020 Tokyo Olympics after announcing an initial squad of 28 on Tuesday, officials said.
+LONDON (Reuters) - Britain will be sending its strongest ever swimming team to the 2020 Tokyo Olympics, Team GB head Mark England said on Tuesday after an initial squad of 28 was announced with more to come before July.

 Reigning Olympic 100m breaststroke champion and world record holder Adam Peaty is the standout name in a lineup of multiple medallists.

-More names could be added in June after the European aquatics championships in Budapest and a marathon swim qualifier in Portugal.
+More names could be added in June after the European aquatics championships in Budapest and a marathon swim qualifier in Portugal, with a number of relay slots also still to be filled.

-Team GB chef de mission Mark England told reporters the country was expecting great things in the pool when the delayed Games start in July.
+Chef de mission England told reporters the country was expecting great things in the pool when the delayed Games start in July.

 The 26-year-old was pre-selected for the Games in January, along with double Olympic relay silver medallist Duncan Scott and first time Olympians James Wilby and Luke Greenbank.